engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 .. admonition:: Video Recap

   To update elements with indexing, the indexing expression for those elements occurs on *both* the left-hand side (LHS) and the right-hand side (RHS) of the expression.
-This can be used to rearrange rows and columns in a matrix.
+This can be used to re-arrange rows and columns in a matrix.

   To delete a row or a column, assign :code:`[]` to them.